mrciolino/wiki-backup/timeline.md

 - From the backing out of Os from the alliance with Wegate, a new revulsion of necromancy in all its forms occurs in Gothriathon.

-## New Beginnings
-- **17 AC** Two years after the death of his father Gilthur and the widespread destruction of North Geskoworm by Bazzdows, Krorgfrey I declares the founding of **New Geskoworm**.
-- **25 AC** Given the industry of the gnomes combined with the uniquely plentiful mineral deposits in the Silent Forest, New **Geskoworm** rapidly rebuilds itself as a premier trading port on the Dragon Sea, filling in the role that Altricia formerly played.
-- **51 AC** The Great Canal is built connecting the Gulf of Fywick to the Triangle Sea.
-The Fywick colonization of the dark continent of Felldora begins.
-- **68 AC** The ancient Cyclopean settlement called Redwater Port is found.
-The events of **"No Heroes"** takes place.
-Krorgfrey I is assassinated by agents working for unknown dark forces.
-The blessing of Garl Glittergold is passed onto Krorgfrey's son **Glothur I of New Geskoworm**.
-- **72 AC** [Meade](/characters/meade) dies, leaving behind a legacy as a legendary bartender and friend to adventurers.
-Though some say his spirit still lingers among bars where adventures begin...
-- **180 AC** **[Helmær](/characters/helmaer)** ascends the Dwarven throne; the Dwarven Imperium collapses into the earth, severely weakening Gothriathon.
-- **200 AC** Os founds the **[Kingdom of Vrintia](/organizations/kingdom-of-vrintia)**.
-Vrintia Year (VY) 0 is declared.
-- **201 AC / 1 VY** Gothriathon is incorporated into the Kingdom of Vrintia.
-Dwarvish and Elvish relations at an all time high.

 ## Mecha-Tunarath vs. Iapetus
 - After fultilling his commitments to Kelemvor, Spoops moves onto his next task.
 He must atone for the destruction of Dolarion by defeaing Tu'narath.
 Bazzdos committed to helping him with this task many years ago.
 - Spoops meets with Bazzdos in his Forge Dimension where they prepare for the contlict with the titan Iapetus.